gernotfasching/gernotfasching.github.io/README.md

 Create a website using the 11ty SSG.

-1. Chose topic (add to this README.md)
+1. Chose topic (add to this README.md) DONE
    Topic: Anime
-3. Create landing page + 3 additional pages
+3. Create landing page + 3 additional pages DONE
-4. Create navigation bar that is shared between pages
+4. Create navigation bar that is shared between pages DONE
-5. Configure and use nunjucks templates to show data
+5. Configure and use nunjucks templates to show data DONE
-6. Include images
+6. Include images DONE
-7. Contact formular (static html form) on one of the pages
+7. Contact formular (static html form) on one of the pages DONE
 8. Use a theme
-9. Use a plugin (needs to be registered in .eleventy.js)
+9. Use a plugin (needs to be registered in .eleventy.js) DONE
 10. Upload source and exclude generated content (eg. site_) to git repository
 bonus: automatic deployment on git push